30-Minute Bob Chorba

 1. 01

-Place a heavy-bottomed Dutch oven over medium heat, add the sunflower oil, and sauté the diced onion, carrot, and bell pepper for 5 to 7 minutes until softened, stirring in the garlic for the last minute.
+Heat the sunflower oil in a heavy-bottomed Dutch oven over medium heat, add the diced onion, carrot, and bell pepper, and cook for 5 to 7 minutes before tossing in the minced garlic for one final minute.

 2. 02

-Lower the heat slightly, add the sweet paprika, spearmint, and summer savory, and stir constantly for 30 seconds until the oil turns a deep red and fills the kitchen with aroma.
+Lower the heat slightly and stir in the sweet paprika, spearmint, summer savory, and smoked paprika for exactly 30 seconds until the oil turns a deep, fiery red and releases a potent aroma.

 3. 03

-Immediately pour in the tomato sauce to prevent the paprika from turning bitter, then stir in the drained beans and the vegetable broth.
+Immediately pour in the tomato sauce to stop the paprika from turning bitter and scorching, then add the drained beans and the broth.

 4. 04

-Bring to a gentle boil, reduce the heat to low, partially cover, and simmer for 15 minutes; use a potato masher or the back of a wooden spoon to crush some of the beans against the pot wall to create a velvety texture without frying flour.
+Bring the pot to a gentle boil, reduce to low, and simmer partially covered for 15 minutes.
+Use a potato masher to crush a portion of the beans directly against the side of the pot, achieving that traditional velvety texture without a heavy flour roux.

 5. 05